Accessing Council Services:

 What is asbestos?

-Asbestos is a naturally occurring mineral made up of many small fibres.
-There are three main types.
+Asbestos is a naturally occuring mineral made up of many small fibres of which there are three main types.

-The HSE confirms that there is a very low level of fibres in the air everywhere because asbestos has been used so extensively in the past.
+The HSE (Health and Safety Executive) confirms that there is a very low level of fibres in the air everywhere because asbestos has been used so extensively in the past.
 Exposure to this low level of fibres is unlikely to harm people's health.

 High, short-term exposure to asbestos fibres can occur during do-it-yourself (DIY) work.
 For this reason, try not to raise dust when working with materials which might contain asbestos and avoid sanding or drilling.
 If in doubt, do not touch it.